-Normally a first or second-class Honours degree in a related subject or professional experience in the area of study.
-Students who do not have experience working in the creative industries are strongly advised to do an internship in order to gain the professional experience required to complete the MA.
+Normally a first or second-class Honours degree or professional experience in the area of study.
+Students who do not have experience working in the creative industries may be required to engage in relevant professional project/work experience.

 Months of entry